mirage/mirage-www/tmpl/blog/introducing-irmin.md

 Interactions between concurrent processes are completely explicit and need to happen via synchronization points and merge events (more on this below).
-It is also possible to emulate the behavior of transactions by recording the sequence of operations (`read`s and `update`s) on a given branch -- that sequence is used before a merge to check that all the operations are valid (i.e. that all reads in the transaction still return the same result on the current tip of the store) and it can be discarded after the merge takes place.
+It is also possible to emulate the behaviour of transactions by recording the sequence of operations (`read` and `update`) on a given branch -- that sequence is used before a merge to check that all the operations are valid (i.e. that all reads in the transaction still return the same result on the current tip of the store) and it can be discarded after the merge takes place.